browserengineering/book/book/embeds.md

 *Object-fit*: implement the [`object-fit`][obj-fit] CSS property.
 It determines how the image within an `<img>` element is sized relative to its container element.
-This will require clipping images with the wrong aspect ratio.
+This will require clipping images with a different aspect ratio.

 [obj-fit]: https://developer.mozilla.org/en-US/docs/Web/CSS/object-fit